Endava/cats/README.md

 - `MinimumExactValuesInNumericFieldsFuzzer` - iterate through each **Number and Integer** fields that have minimum declared and send requests with values matching the minimum size/value in the targeted field
 - `NewFieldsFuzzer` - send a 'happy' flow request and add a new field inside the request called 'catsFuzzyField'
 - `NullValuesInFieldsFuzzer` - iterate through each field and send requests with null values in the targeted field
+- `OnlyControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send  values with control chars only
+- `OnlyWhitespacesInFieldsTrimValidateFuzzer` - iterate through each field and send  values with unicode separators only
 - `RemoveFieldsFuzzer` - iterate through each request fields and remove certain fields according to the supplied 'fieldsFuzzingStrategy'
-- `WhitespacesOnlyInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode whitespaces and invisible separators in the targeted field
-- `ControlCharsOnlyInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode control chars in the targeted field
 - `StringFieldsLeftBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the left side in the targeted field
 - `StringFieldsRightBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the right side in the targeted field
 - `StringFormatAlmostValidValuesFuzzer` - iterate through each String field and get its 'format' value (i.e. email, ip, uuid, date, datetime, etc); send requests with values which are almost valid (i.e. email@yhoo. for email, 888.1.1. for ip, etc)  in the targeted field